 If your smoothie is too thick after blending, add more liquid.
 If it is too thin, add more fruit or ice.

-- Frozen Fruit: use any fruit of your choosing.
+- Frozen Fruit: use any frozen fruit.
 Choose options without any added sugars.

 - Leafy Greens: use spinach or kale.
 If you are unsure about the flavor of greens in your smoothies, start with spinach.
 Spinach has a milder flavor than heartier greens like kale.
 Do not use arugula or mustard greens.
-Bananas hide the taste of leafy greens really well!
+If you are uncertain about the taste of greens in your smoothie, bananas hide the taste of leafy greens really well!

 Base Recipe Variations